Mikulus6/The_Tale_of_Village/README.md

 Game may not work correctly on older Windows OS or without Python 3 being installed.
 It is recommended to use Windows 10 or Windows 11.

-Go here to download the game: https://github.com/Mikulus6/The_Tale_of_Village/releases
+Click here to download the game: https://github.com/Mikulus6/The_Tale_of_Village/releases/download/1.0/The_Tale_of_Village.zip

 Credits:
 Programming - Mikołaj "Mikulus" Walc